the1lab/1lab/src/1Lab/Path.lagda.md

 inhabitant `1=1`{.Agda} which says `i1`{.Agda} is `i1`{.Agda}.

-For instance, if we have a variable `i : I` of interval type, we can represent _disjoint endpoints_ of a [Path] by a partial element with formula $\neg i \lor i$:
+For instance, if we have a variable `i : I` of interval type, we can represent _disjoint endpoints_ of a line by a partial element with formula $\neg i \lor i$:

 ```agda